-Response/Feedback Policy: If you have questions that are not answered in the syllabus or the course's Q/A board, or about your own performance in the class, you should contact the instructors.
+Response/Feedback Policy: If you have questions not answered in the syllabus or about your own performance in the class, you should contact the instructors.
 Responses are usually provided within 48 hours.
 Questions that are answered on the syllabus or discussion board will not be answered again - you will be directed to those resources.
 For graded assignments, expect a grade with feedback within 72 hours after an e-Journal or discussion assignment is due.